saadgigupta74/task3/README.md

 ### From the purchase journey
 it is seen that only  20% people go the product page from home page .

+### Demographic details
+Most revenue is generated from United States and Canada .
+But the most number of active users are from India and United States and engagement time is highest in Canada and United States depicting high conversion rate.

 ## Insights
 1. Product pages drive engagement.
 2. Homepage has the highest exit count.